Consumer edition active

 • An antibiotic

-Doctors may use a needle or make an incision to drain buboes (swollen lymph nodes) if they are causing discomfort.
+Doctors may also use a needle or make an incision to drain buboes (swollen lymph nodes) if they are causing discomfort.

 Prevention of LGV

-• Safer sex practices, including using a condom every time for oral, anal, or genital sex
+• Practice safer sex, including using a condom every time for oral, anal, or genital sex.

-• Decreased risk of exposure to STIs by reducing the number of sex partners, not having high-risk sex partners (people with many sex partners or who do not practice safer sex), or practicing mutual monogamy or abstinence
+• Reduce the number of sex partners and not have high-risk sex partners (people with many sex partners or who do not practice safer sex).

-• Prompt diagnosis and treatment of the infection (to prevent spread to other people)
+• Seek prompt diagnosis and treatment to prevent spread to other people.

 Drugs Mentioned In This Article